 Understanding the Difference Between Paper and Cardboard

 Paper and cardboard are two commonly used materials that serve various purposes in our daily lives.
-While they may appear similar, there are distinct differences between the two.
+While they may appear similar, there are distinct differences between paper and cardboard.
 In this blog post, we will explore and understand the disparities between paper and cardboard, including their composition, characteristics, and applications.
 By gaining a deeper understanding of these materials, we can make informed decisions about their usage and explore their diverse range of uses.

 Composition and Structure